 How do you manage all of your personal and business activities?

 A planner and post-it notes baby, LOL!
 Seriously, I write EVERYTHING down, or else it doesn't get remembered, let alone completed.
 I use my planner daily and try to have things scheduled out for the week ahead, some tasks for the month ahead.
-I use post-its for the little to-do's that I can jot down and stick by my laptop, and a main to-do list for my household activities/events/kid stuff that are going on that day.
+I use post-its for the little to-do's that I can jot down and stick near my laptop, and my main to-do list for my household activities/events/and kid stuff that are going on that day.